 What happens if the lymph nodes are removed?

-In non-tech jargon, this is what I understand happens when the lymph nodes are removed:
+In non-tech jargon, this is what we understand happens when the lymph nodes are removed:

 · The lymph nodes in the armpits are the gateway between the lymphatic system in the arm and rest of the body.
 Lymph vessels leave the nodes, go down the arm, back up the arm to the nodes.

 · When the lymph nodes are removed, the lymph vessels in the arm don’t have an anchor and they basically shrivel up and disintegrate.
 This disintegration process takes from a few weeks to a few months.
 And the shriveled up lymph vessels can harden like guitar strings which limit your movement in that arm – you can’t lift the arm up very far.
 This is called cording.
 Cording can also occur in the armpit itself as a result of scar tissue.

 · Because the lymph vessels are shriveling up and not anchored to the rest of the body’s lymphatic system, the lymph fluid in the arm needs to go somewhere and this is why you have a drain attached to your armpit immediately after surgery.
 The lymph fluid from the arm goes out of the body via a tube into a bag.
 This is the drain.

 · After a few days the drain is removed.
 This is a very simple procedure which doesn’t hurt and basically involves the tube being taken out and sometimes a stitch where the tube was located.

 Prep and planning for lymph node removal surgery

 1. Find a small, soft, squidgy cushion or pillow that you can put under your arm after surgery.